gimoya/theBioBucket-Archives/R/knitr/Questionnaire.md

 ```

-## Here's the script to retrieve the data from Google Docs and the R code to do a barplot with the responses to the questionnaire:
+## Here's the code to retrieve the data from Google Docs and the R code to do a barplot with the responses to the questionnaire:

 ```r